What is the Weather Like in Rarotonga and the Cook Islands in November?

 November has daylight hours lasting about 13 hours a day in the Cook Islands.

-Although the wet season might have begun, November experiences a minimal amount of rainfall days compared to the rest of the wet season.
-Only an average of 6 days experience rainfall in November.
+Although the wet season might have begun, November experiences a minimal number of rainy days compared to the rest of the wet season.
+Only an average of 6 days of experience rainfall in November.
 The amount of rainfall, however, starts to increase with heavier showers.

-The Cook Islands receives an average of 174 mm / 6.9″ of rainfall in the month of November, with around 6 days out of November experiencing rain.
+The Cook Islands receives an average of 174 mm (6.9 in) of rainfall in the month of November, with around 6 days out of November experiencing rain.

 Average Rainfall Across the Cook Islands